What happens in Fairfax County when the lease ends?

 - Renew the lease --- This will lock the rental property up for another year with a small rent increase.

-Sometimes circumstances arise which make a renter to end the lease before the lease term is over.
-If this happens, Nesbitt Realty tries to minimize the impact of this event on the property owner.
-If a tenant leaves with little or no notice, this will surely cause the tenant to lose the deposit but this is never a windfall for the landlord.
-That money is consumed by paying for vacancy and the cost of acquiring a new renter .
+Sometimes things happen which make a renter to break the lease.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the property owner.
+If a tenant leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the rental owner.
+That money is consumed by paying for vacancy and the cost of acquiring a new tenant .

 Utilities